Disclaimer- I am not JK Rowling; I do not own any of her stories or characters, and I did not come up with the brilliant idea which is Harry Potter.

-Face burning, Harry nodded rapidly as he grabbed his book bag and stood up in one fluid motion.
-"Yeah," he muttered, rubbing the back of his head.
+Face burning, Harry nodded rapidly as he grabbed his bag and stood up in one fluid motion.
+"Yeah," he muttered, looking down at the ground.
 "It was real good."

 Harry's comment sounded stupid even to himself.
-All he could think of was getting away from the room, and Lupin, as soon as possible.
-Turning to Ron and Hermione, who both looked at him questioningly, he clenched his teeth.
+All he could think of was getting away from the room, and Lupin, as fast as possible.
+Turning to Ron and Hermione, who both looked at him with open confusion, he clenched his teeth.

 "We'd better go, or we'll be late to Potions."

-With that, Harry spun around and walked as quickly as he could toward the classroom door.
+With that, Harry spun around and walked quickly toward the classroom door.
 The back of his neck prickled uncomfortably as he listened to Hermione hurriedly apologize to Lupin.
 Exiting the room, Harry groaned lightly as he rounded the hallway corner and leaned against the stone wall.
 Stupid, he chided himself.
 If Lupin didn't think he was an idiot before, he certainly did now.

-"What was that, mate?"
+"What was that about, mate?"
 Ron questioned, adjusting his robes, which had gone askew during his sprint down the hall.
-"Potions doesn't start for another fifteen minutes, at least."
+"Potions doesn't start for another fifteen minutes at least."

 Harry tried his best to look nonchalant.
-"I…don't want to be late.
+"I… I just don't want to be late.
 You know how Snape gets in a foul mood when we're late."

 Ron snorted.
 "Come on, it's Snape.
 Is he ever not in a foul mood?"